 One of my favorite professors from SFSU, Joel Schechter, is a huge proponent of the WPA, and I share his love of puppetry, clowns, and the National Theatre Project.
 His article, WPA for Artists Program's Time has Come Again, ran in 2010 and is just as relevant now.

-The movie about the show and surrounding events is very good, though takes liberties with time and space.
+One of the more famous pro-union plays sponsored by the Federal Theatre Project.
+The movie about the show and surrounding events is very good, though takes liberties with time and space. |

 Friday, April 20, 2012